 No, it’s been around since about 400 B.C. and continues to reinvent itself time and time again.
 For instance, you’ll find personalities associated with words, letters, animals, and domains just to name a few.

-Back to the Green Temperament
+Back to the Green Personality

-If you are not a Green “person”, keep reading because you may be in contact with one and it helps to know how they might interpret the relationship, processes, and the world for that matter.
+If you are not a Green “person,” keep reading because you may be in contact with one, and it helps to know how they might interpret the relationship, processes, and the world, for that matter.

 You’re Mysterious…You, Green person, YOU!

-The Green temperament (ENTJ, ENTP, INTJ, INTP) is one of the most mysterious of temperaments.
+The Green personality (ENTJ, ENTP, INTJ, INTP) is one of the most mysterious of temperaments.
 They often process the outer world from the inside.
 Some are what you’d consider classic introverts, others are not.
 Either way, they are thinking and diagnosing all the time.
-As a result, people don’t always know what is going on inside them [or with them] so they come off a bit enigmatic unless the Green lets them into their inner core – which is not often.
+As a result, people don’t always know what is going on inside them [or with them], so they come off a bit enigmatic unless the Green lets them into their inner core – which is not often.
 Friends are chosen very carefully and methodically for these folks.

 They tend to be rather calm-natured – even in the middle of chaos.
 Rarely overly emotional (which I’ll talk about later) or exceedingly expressive, sometimes people can tag the Green personality as being unfeeling, uncaring, or even arrogant.
 Nothing can be further from the truth (usually).

-Boxes are for moving; not for people (unless it’s a Dateline episode)
+Boxes are for moving, not for people (unless it’s a Dateline episode)